kauron/ETSINF-2/README.md

 # ETSINF Informatics Engineering Year 2
 In general all java code is IntelliJ ready.
+Feel free to comment mistakes and make pull requests.
 ## IPC
 Some lab implementations, may be more or less advanced compared to the lab guides.